 Create the filter

-1. Find your IP address (that’s a Google search) and copy it.
+1. Find your IP address (that’s a link to a Google search) and copy it.

-2. In Google Analytics Admin, open your default view (normally “All Web Site Data”)
+2. In Google Analytics Admin, select your default view (normally “All Web Site Data”)

 3. Go to Filters > [+ Add Filter]